Abdullatif2/Double-Edged-Defense/README.md

 Result: The model was able to achieve only 89% Accuracy due to the huge data imbalance between classes

-### 4- MLP-IEC104_All_merged_All_data-Binary_adv
+### 4- MLP-IEC104_All_merged_All_data

 In this code file, we used the generated CSV File from the IEC Data Preprocessing & Labeling Code.
 Specifically, we used "data_without_ioa.csv" & "data_with_ioa.csv".
+The main goal of this file is to train a multiclass model that can differniate between 11 Classes (The model was trained on both the benign and attack samples togther)

+The Steps performed in this code include:
+- Data Loading
+- Remove the IOA and other irrelevant feature
+- Merge All data in one Dataframe
+- Data Sampling (2000 Samples per class , Total: 12 Classes)
+- Min-MAx Normalization
+- Model Training
+- Model Testing

+Result: The model was able to achieve only 95% Accuracy

+### 5- MLP-IEC104_All_merged_All_data-Binary_adv (1st Layer of the Hierarchical Model)

+In this code file, we used the generated CSV File from the IEC Data Preprocessing & Labeling Code.
+Specifically, we used "data_without_ioa.csv" & "data_with_ioa.csv".
 The main goal of this file is to train the binary model and test/enhance its robustness against Adversarial attacks.
+(The model was trained on both the benign and attack samples togther)

 The Steps performed in this code include:
 - Data Loading
 - Remove the IOA and other irrelevant feature
+- Merge All data in one Dataframe
 - Unify the Label for all attack samples since this is a binary classification
 - Data Sampling (200,000 Samples per class , Total: 2 Classes)
 - Min-MAx Normalization